DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 - As master clock, possible BPM is from 1 upto 900 (under consideration to increase, by using **frequency in Hz** beyond BPM 900).
 Can be set by encoder moves + SET + Cancel/Exit only.

-- HINT: while modifying the clock BPM (by using the continuous encoder), doing a right mouse click on yellow indicated BPM returns to default BPM 120.
+- **HINT**: while modifying the clock BPM (by using the continuous encoder), doing a right mouse click on yellow indicated BPM returns to default BPM 120.
 While editing the clock BPM (or the slave mode), the parameter is automatically saved after 3-second timeout (auto-validation delay can be changed from **Global Settings** menu).

-- As slave clock, possible sync modes are by received **pulse** trains on CLK input jack, by **PPQN** (unfortunately not stable/jitters on Windows rigs with USB audio interfaces), or by **BPM CV** (compatible behind Impromptu's CLOCKED module, who provide this feature!).
+- As slave clock, possible sync modes are by received **pulse** trains on CLK input jack, by **PPQN** (unfortunately not stable/jitters on Windows rigs with USB audio interfaces), or by **BPM CV** (compatible behind Impromptu's CLOCKED module, who provide this feature).

 - A lot of pre-built ratios (86 exactly), including many exotic/even/prime/non-integer dividers and multipliers, from slowest **/16384** (KlokSpid MkII becomes a very very slow LFO, at BPM 1, beat will occur every...
 11 days, 9 hours and 4 minutes!), upto fastest **x128**.
 These pre-built ratios can be "picked" - in realtime - by any valid CV source.
 Other ratios are not supported.